KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Related Work

 \subsection{Reinforcement Learning and the Sparse Reward Challenge}

-Reinforcement learning has become a central paradigm for post-training large language models, particularly in aligning model behavior with task-specific objectives~\cite{ouyang2022training}.
+Reinforcement learning has become a central paradigm for post-training large language models and multimodal vision-language models, particularly in aligning model behavior with task-specific objectives~\cite{ouyang2022training}.
 Policy-gradient methods such as Proximal Policy Optimization (PPO) and its variants have been widely adopted due to their empirical stability.
 In reasoning-oriented tasks, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} further improves training stability by leveraging group-wise normalization over multiple sampled trajectories.
 However, these methods primarily focus on trajectory-level reward signals.
 Such sparse supervision introduces severe challenges in credit assignment, especially for long-context reasoning tasks where a single local error can invalidate an otherwise correct reasoning chain.
-This sparsity often results in high-variance gradient estimates and unstable optimization dynamics, motivating exploration of richer supervision signals within RL-based post-training frameworks.
+This sparsity often results in high-variance gradient estimates and unstable optimization dynamics, motivating exploration of richer supervision signals within RL-based post-training frameworks, particularly in multimodal reasoning settings.
+Most existing RL post-training methods are primarily studied in text-only settings, while multimodal reasoning poses additional challenges for credit assignment and exploration.